pyta-uoft/pyta/docs/debug/index.md

 .. automethod:: python_ta.debug.AccumulationTable.__init__
 ```

-After the `with` statement, you can access the loop data using the `loops` attribute.
+The `AccumulationTable` class provides a `loops` instance attribute that becomes available after the `with` statement.
 This is a list of dictionaries, where each dictionary contains data for one loop:

 - `table.loops[i]["loop_variables"]`: A dictionary mapping loop variable names to their values during each iteration
 - `table.loops[i]["loop_accumulators"]`: A dictionary mapping accumulator names to their values during each iteration